uabrc/uabrc.github.io/docs/news/posts/2025-10-07-migration-overview.md

 - **Thursday, October 9**: Notification of impending migration sent to members of community 1
 - **Saturday, October 11**: Migration for community 1 begins

 The migration will proceed through our predefined communities continuously until finished.
 Beyond the dates given, we cannot predict when each community will be transferred.
-The full migration is expected to last through the end of October.
+The full migration is expected to last through ~~the end of October~~ November 14.

 ## GPFS 5 Data Tiering